 NEA WebChat on Gender Balance: How do we encourage more women to enter the nuclear science and technology field?

 Attracting and retaining more women into careers in the physical sciences and technology, as well as enhancing the conditions and prospects for women and girls at every stage of their education and development is an important goal that many NEA member countries are pursuing.
 In support of these efforts, the NEA is working with its members to explore new and creative approaches to improve gender balance in the nuclear science and technology arena.
 As part of this priority, the NEA brought together a Leadership Panel with a Young Generation Panel on 28 May 2020.
 Speakers from both panels shared their personal experiences in nuclear science and technology.
 Then, they explored how governments, research bodies and the private sector can help improve the representation of women in all spheres of the nuclear sector.
-A video recording of this discussion will be available in the coming days.
+A video recording of this discussion is available here.

 NEA WebChat with Dr Rita Baranwal